-- Press and release the center knob - When the Squawk code is displayed, push and hold the center button again until FLIGHT ID appears - Press and release to enter the first value - Rotate center knob to change the Flight ID value.
-When desired value appears, push the center knob to accept the value - Push and release the right button (CLEAR) at any time to clear the Flight ID completely - Navigate highlighted cursor to desired character by rotating the knob - Repeat until the entire Flight ID has been entered - Press and release the left button (DONE) to finish and save the setting
+- 1. Press and release the center knob to open the squawk edit menu. - 2.
+Push and hold the center button until FLIGHT ID appears.
+The first character of the flight ID will be highlighted. - 3.
+Rotate center knob to change the highlighted character. - 4.
+When desired character appears, push the center knob to accept it and highlight the next character. - 5.
+Repeat steps 3 and 4 until the desired flight ID is set. - 6.
+Push and release the right button (CLEAR) at any time to clear the Flight ID completely. - 7.
+Press and release the left button (DONE) to close the flight ID edit menu and save the setting.

-Note: No spaces are permitted in the FLIGHT ID
+Note: No spaces are permitted in the FLIGHT ID.
+The currently highlighted character must not be blank in order to advance to the next character.